 Central Gardens boasts two shaded playgrounds.
-Both have a bark base, so be prepared for the kids to get dirty.
-They are best suited to preschoolers and young primary school ages kids.
+With the main one upgraded in 2019/ 20.
+Both have bark (either under the play equipment or next to it) so be prepared for the kids to get dirty.
+They are best suited to preschoolers and primary school kids.

 The larger of the two playgrounds is on the Paton Street side of Central Gardens.
-There are rockers, suspension bridges, monkey bars, slides and lots of opportunity to climb.
+It re-opened in early 2020 after a major upgrade into an all abilities playground.

 Playground Near Merrylands Road

 The other playground is in between the Merrylands Rd car park and the koala sanctuary, near the intersection of Cumberland Highway (though set well back).
-It is a small playground with a climbing play gym consisting of a bridge and two slides.
-There is also a liberty swing here.
+It’s a small playground, with a climbing play gym consisting of a bridge and two slides.

 Located in between the large playground and Paton Street is a Bush School.
 It’s a nature based play and learning area where kids can explore and learn about nature.

-Monthly on Monday mornings, Poppy the Possum visits and holds a storytime with craft and singing.
+Usually on the 1st Monday of the month in the morning, Poppy the Possum visits and holds a storytime with craft and singing.

-In addition to the animal enclosure and playgrounds, there is:
+In addition to the animal enclosure and playgrounds, there’s:

 - a pond with ducks,